Automatic topography of high-dimensional data sets by non-parametric Density Peak clustering: Results and Discussion

-We test our results against the Pfam classification of PUA sequences into families, and going into greater detail, into architectures, by computing the purity of our clusters.
-Here the purity of a cluster C with respect to an architecture A is defined as the number of sequences in C belonging to A divided by the total population of C. In FIG.~\ref{fig:PUA} we represent the correspondence between clusters ordered according to the dendrogram (y-axis) and architectures (x-axis).
-Again the network representation is shown at the bottom of the graph.
-Only architectures and clusters with a population greater than 40 are displayed.
-The Pfam denomination of the architectures considered in FIG.~\ref{fig:PUA} is provided in Supplementary Material.
 In this representation the purity of clusters with respect to architectures is associated to a grey palette: the darker the cell, the higher the purity.
-FIG.~\ref{fig:PUA} shows that clusters are substantially pure with respect to architectures (most of the clusters are over 90\% pure).
+Figure~\ref{fig:PUA} shows that clusters are substantially pure with respect to architectures (most of the clusters are over 90\% pure).
 The quality of the results was also assessed by computing the NMI~\cite{AMI} of the clustering partition with respect to the Pfam classification.
 Due to the hierarchical nature of the method, to compute the indices a family (or architecture) label is assigned to each cluster according to a majority rule.
-We find a NMI of $0.978$ for the classification in families, and of $0.871$ for the classification in architectures.
-This reveals a high degree of similarity between the clustering partition and the Pfam classification.
+We find a NMI of $0.978$ for the classification in families, and of $0.871$ for the classification in architectures, which reveals a high degree of similarity between the clustering partition and the Pfam classification.
+The considerations that one should take into account when comparing with other methods (Fig.~\ref{fig:performance}) are the same as in the case of MNIST.
 The dendrogram provides further information on the complex topography of the data set, showing, for instance, that clusters belonging to the same architecture are closely related to each other.
 It essentially reflects the similarity between families in the clan as well as their division into architectures.
-The only important exception is that cluster 9 is divided between families TruB-C$\_$2 and TruB-C. These two families are characterized by a low similarity in the sequences within the same family.
-Thus the error in the estimated densities is so large that the faint saddle point that separates the two families is classified by our algorithm as a statistical fluctuation.
+The only important exception is that cluster 9 is divided between families TruB-C$\_$2 and TruB-C. These two families are characterized by {sequences with a low similarity} within the same family, thus the error in the estimated densities is so large that the faint saddle point that separates the two families is classified by our algorithm as a statistical fluctuation.